fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 15.2.1 =
+Adds a shortcode [invp_price] to display a vehicle's price.
+Provides the post content as the inventory_presser_description meta field when "Provide single and archive templates" is enabled.
+Adds a style attribute to the [invp_archive] shortcode and passes it into [invp_archive_vehicle] to make the style parameter accessible to archive shortcode users.
+Bug fix in [invp_archive] shortcode that prevented the before and after filters from working.
+Changes tested up to version number to 6.8.3.

 = 15.2.0 =
 Adds querystring filters for minimum and maximum down payments.
 Use `min_down` and `max_down` to filter vehicles by down payment amounts in URLs like https://example.com/inventory/?max_down=600.
 Removes CSS max-width from vehicle attribute table.
 Limits the number of simultaneous taxonomy filters in an archive to five in URLs like https://example.com/inventory/make/acura/make/audi/make/honda/make/gmc/make/subaru/.